st-001/json-schema-to-deno-ts-util/README.md

 - Ensure Deno is installed.
 - Clone this repository.
-- Create a folder in the Schemas directory with the same name as the $id property of your schema.
+- Create a folder in the schemas directory with the same name as the $id property of your schema.
 - Add your schema to the folder.
 It must be called schema.json.